darksys0x/darksys0x.github.io/about.md

 ## Digital Forensic Incident Response, RE - Consultant

-<p3> A Digital Forensic Incident Response Consultant, and initiative of DFIR department for Reverse and malware analysis.
-My experience is many years over in responding to nation state, cybercrime, and APT group attacks on critical government, ICS, enterprise, and financial entities; performing incident response, malware analysis and reverse engineering and research malware and development tools to detect malware in memory.
-I enjoy researching techniques of detection, response, and reduction of false positives while carrying out investigations and adversary pursuit tasks.</p3>
+<p3> A Digital Forensic and Incident Response Consultant, and initiator of DFIR department for malware reverse engineering and analysis.
+I have many years of experience in responding to nation state, cybercrime, and APT group attacks on critical government, ICS, enterprise, and financial entities; performing incident response, malware analysis and reverse engineering and researching malware and development tools to detect malware in memory.
+I enjoy researching about techniques of detection, response, and reduction of false positives while carrying out investigations and adversary pursuit tasks.</p3>

 ## Intreasts:
-- Reverse and malaware analyst
+- Malware reverse engineering and analysis
-- Incident Response Consulntant
+- Incident Response consultancy
 - C, x86 & win32 Developer
-- Game hacking enthusiastic
+- Game hacking enthusiasts
-- Full javascript stack developer
+- Full stack javascript developer